 Natalie yawned and ran her fingers through her long red hair.
 Looking at her wristwatch, it was 3 a.m.

 “Angel.
-Let’s get some rest, talk some more in the morning.
+Let’s get some rest and talk some more in the morning.
 I’ll sleep on this couch.
 Do you have a pillow and blanket?”

-Angel didn’t answer but instead brought out a down pillow and a comforter.
-As Angel turned off the apartment's lights and disappeared into her bedroom, Natalie dozed off, reflecting on how lucky she is to see another day alive and in good health.
+Angel didn’t answer but brought out a down pillow and a comforter.
+As Angel turned off the apartment's lights and disappeared into her bedroom, Natalie dozed off, reflecting on how lucky she was to see another day alive and in good health.

 Natalie woke at 9 a.m. to the smell of coffee brewing and the delicious aroma of baking, thinking to herself, is there anything this girl can’t do?